 - Relative (as long as they are not connected to or affected by the outcome of this court case)

-- County sheriff (in some counties, although not in Contra Costa.
-Call the sheriff in the county where the other parent resides to check.)
+- County sheriff (in some counties) Call the sheriff in the county where the other parent resides to check.)

 NOTE: If you hire a process server, give him or her a photo of the other parent (if you have one) and a list of times and places when it will be easy to find that person.
 Look for a process server who is close to where the other party lives or works.
 Fees are often based on how far the server has to travel.